Reveal-Energy-Services/orchid-python-api/README.md

 - The monitor curves for a project
 - The treatment curves (pressure, slurry rate and concentration) for a specific stage of a well in a project

-Additionally, the notebook, `completion_analysis.ipynb`, provides a more detailed analysis of the completion performed on two different wells in a project.
+The notebook, `completion_analysis.ipynb`, provides a more detailed analysis of the completion performed on two different wells in a project.
+The notebook, `search_data_frames.ipynb`, illustrates our features to search object collections (like all wells for a project) and our data frame access.
 Finally, the notebook, `volume_2_first_response.ipynb`, uses typical Python packages to calculate derivatives in order to calculate the fluid volume pumped before the first response.

 The scripts contain the same code as the notebooks but run either at the command line or in a REPL.